warpdesign/pcx-js/README.md

 ## PCX 24bit pixel format vs HTML Canvas

-Each PCX scanline is divided into RGB `planes` (there may be an optional third play for luminance or alpha but this is not supported).
-For example, a 4x4 24bit file would look like this:
+Each PCX scanline is divided into RGB `planes` (there may be an optional third plane for luminance or alpha but this is not supported).
+For example, a 4x4 pixels 24bit file would look like this:

 ```
 row 1